 Health immunization reports are due on or before opening day of school for kindergarteners and all new students.
 Ohio State Law requires that any child who does not meet the Ohio minimum requirements for shots cannot be admitted to school.
 Parents will be notified if a student is not in compliance.
 After two weeks, the student will be excluded from school if still non-compliant.

 Parents are responsible for sending the dates of immunizations to the school.
 Sections 3313.67 and 3701.13 of the Ohio Revised Code require the following immunizations:

-• Kindergarten
+Kindergarten

-- Five (5) doses of DTaP, DPT or DT or any combination, if the 4th was administered prior to the 4th birthday. - Three (3) or 4 doses of IPV, the final dose administered after the 4th birthday; four (4) doses if a combination of OPV and IPV were administered. - Two (2) doses of MMR.
+- ❖ Five (5) doses of DTaP, DPT or DT or any combination, if the 4th was administered prior to the 4th birthday. - ❖ Three (3) or 4 doses of IPV, the final dose administered after the 4th birthday; four (4) doses if a combination of OPV and IPV were administered. - Two (2) doses of MMR.
 The first dose must be administered on or after the 1st birthday.
-The second dose must be administered after 28 days. - Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
+The second dose must be administered after 28 days. - ❖ Three (3) doses of Hepatitis B. The second dose must be administered at least 28 days after the first dose.
 The third dose must be at least 16 weeks after the 2nd dose.
-The last dose must not be administered before age 24 weeks. - Two (2) doses of Varicella vaccine must be administered prior to Kindergarten entry. - 7th Grade - One (1) dose of Tdap or Td vaccine must be administered prior to entry.
+The last dose must not be administered before age 24 weeks. - Two (2) doses of Varicella vaccine must be administered prior to Kindergarten entry.